-Mark was one of the first advisors sent by the White House to New York City after the 9/11 attacks.
-Mark was awarded an Edward R. Murrow Award for radio news reporting, is a recipient of a Polly Award for Best Overall Internet Strategy Campaign, and was recognized with the US Army’s Outstanding Civilian Service Award.
+He is a recipient of the Edward R. Murrow Award for radio news reporting, the “Polly” Award for Best Overall Internet Strategy Campaign and has received the US Army’s Outstanding Civilian Service Award.